agusheryanto182/Agusheryanto182/README.md

 <h2 align="center">About Me</h2>
 <p align="center">
-I am an Informatics student at Amikom University Yogyakarta who has a passion for software development.
-I am always looking for opportunities to expand my knowledge and skills in the world of programming.
+I am an Informatics student at Amikom University Yogyakarta who has a passion for backend development I am always looking for opportunities to expand my knowledge and skills in the world of programming.
 </p>

 <h2 align="center">Favorite Programming Language</h2>